RogerZhang888/geoflag/README.md

 ## 🛠️ How We Built It

-GeoComply combines cutting-edge AI with modern web tech:
+GeoFlag combines cutting-edge AI with modern web tech:

 - **LLM Intelligence**: Uses Ollama LLM for analyzing feature compliance. 🤖
 - **RAG (Retrieval-Augmented Generation)**: Incorporates policies stored in Supabase and vector DB to provide precise regulatory context.